MageMCU/MageMCU/README.md

 ## The two wheeled differential drive mobile robot

 I did put together a rudimentary robot to study the interfacing and programming the MCU.
 Yet, there are many inexpensive two wheeled differential drive mobile robots (DDMR) on sale.
-Google ***Arduino Mobile Robot***...
+Google the keywords ***Arduino Differential Drive Mobile Robot*** and then select images...
+MageMCU repositories has experimental software that will work on these robots: two-wheels with caster, 4-wheels or tracks.
 The brains for the DDMR is the most used and popular **Arduino Uno Rev3** board (UNO).

 <p align="center">
 	<img src="https://user-images.githubusercontent.com/87388066/192183593-076dc5a1-4fb2-4893-b88e-f223ffb8636a.jpg" width="400" />